devopsloft/devopsloft.github.io/_posts/2023-06-25-tech-journaling.md

 title: Tech Journaling
 description: Tech Journaling
-excerpt: "Lately I've had an aha moment that this group has become my personal travel diary into the ins and outs of DevOps and the Platform Engineering"
+excerpt: "Lately I've had an aha moment that this group has become my personal travel diary into the ins and outs of DevOps and Platform Engineering"
 tags:
   - DevOps
   - Platform Engineering